 Next, you can take the free shuttle to shuttle stop #17, or drive to the far east end of Yosemite Valley.
 Here you can find the starting point of your next hike.
 This one is a little longer as it usually takes around two and a half hours to complete.
 However, the Mirror Lake Loop Trail is easy and one of the best hikes in Yosemite.

-Like the waterfalls, the lake dries up in summer.
+Like the waterfalls, the lake dries up by July.
 If you visit before then, expect to see the beautiful scenery around you reflected in the lake.
 You could even take a quick dip in the refreshingly cold water.

 This trail is still recommended in the summer.
 Not only are the views superb with local flora, fauna and large boulders everywhere, but there is also plenty of wildlife around.
 Some bears and deers have been spotted around the lake.